KissLog-net/KissLog-server/README.md

 # KissLog server

+> [!IMPORTANT]
-The application has been renamed to logBee-app, and is currently maintained on https://github.com/catalingavan/logBee-app.
+> The application has been renamed to Logbee, and is currently maintained on [https://github.com/catalingavan/logbee-app](https://github.com/catalingavan/logbee-app).

 ## About